Journey

 Why take this route

-Batalha is not just a church facade or a single royal chapel.
-UNESCO and the monastery's own heritage framing keep the site legible as a devotional and dynastic whole in which church, founders' space, and the unfinished chapels belong to one monastic project.
+Batalha is more than a church facade or a single royal chapel.
+UNESCO and the monastery's own heritage framing present a devotional and dynastic ensemble in which church, founders' space, and the unfinished chapels belong to one monastic project.

-Strong internal contrast matters here.
-The church establishes the liturgical center, the Founders' Chapel concentrates dynastic memory, and the Imperfect Chapels widen the route into an unfinished but still powerful sacred and commemorative threshold.
+The church establishes the liturgical center, the Founders' Chapel concentrates dynastic memory, and the Imperfect Chapels widen the route into an unfinished but still powerful commemorative threshold.

 Route logic